 What is an IP address?

-Internet Protocol popularly known as IP address is a unique digital address assigned to your computer.
-This means when your system is connected to the network, and you go online, the network can easily identify your device.
+Internet Protocol, popularly known as IP address, is a unique digital address assigned to your computer.
+When your system is connected to the network and you go online, the network can easily identify your device.

 But when two devices share this IP address, you end up receiving Windows detected IP address conflict messages.
 How can two devices have the same IP address?

 This happens when there is an issue with either PC settings, router, or network card drivers.